hasanulkarim/6x-training-speedup-using-intel-tensorflow-OMP-settings-and-numactl-interleave-policy-optimization/README.md

 ## Configuration

 A single node on an Intel® Xeon® CPU E5-2666 v3 @ 2.90GHz with 18 physical cores with 2 threads per core and 60 GB of RAM* was used.
 This node was accessed via a c4.8xLarge AWS instance with 2 Numa Nodes available.
-(Detailed CPU configuration can be found in the supplementary section at the end of the readme file)

 tf_cnn_benchmarks: High performance benchmarks was used for the test.
 ResNet-50 model with synthetic data and batch size of 128 and 30 batches was trained with different settings as detailed below.

 \*Note: the size of the RAM was not a constraint in this experiment